Welcome to Easy Money, where we make super-complicated financial stuff simpler to help you do it better.

 Because some insurance companies and employers provide access to their own HSA, you should check with your HDHP provider first.
 However, you are completely free to compare plans across multiple providers and choose the one that’s best for you.
 Use some of the following criteria to narrow down your search:

-- Evaluate the costs.
+Evaluate the costs.
 Make sure to evaluate annual or monthly fees, which differ between banks.
 Some plans may have different fees depending on your account balance and if you invest your funds.
 Some HSA providers may also require a minimum balance before you can invest.
+(Yup, that's right.
+You can invest the funds in an HSA.)

 “It's important to consider annual/monthly fees on these accounts,” Medcalf says.
 “Also, if you plan on keeping money in the account for long, check to see what type of investment options the bank offers.
 You don't want your money sitting in an account for years making 0.10%.”